ehawb/diss/TZ_tree_search/readme.md

 #### `tree_search_utils`
 All the bones for our realization construction program are here.
 I'm not sure it's important to know what all of the little pieces are, so I'm ok treating it as a sort of black box for now.
 Contact me if you have questions.

-## How to use the modules
-### The non-realizable theorems
-If you are interested in whether a graph might be ruled out as a potential link graph, you will want to use the `nonexist_thms.py` module on the main page.
-Just modify it
-### Graph realization construction via tree search
-Use the `tree_search_setup.py` module on the main page.
-Comments are there to help you get it set up.